-All three major US stock indexes opened lower this morning.
+Major stock indexes opened higher across the board.
 Stock market prices are fairly good predictors of interest rates.
 When stocks increase, the economy is heating up.
 This usually leads to higher mortgage and other interest rates.
 Falling stock prices normally correlate with lower interest rates.
 This morning's prices are bad for mortgage rates.

-This morning’s gold price fell $14 to $1832 per ounce.
+The price of gold rose $40 to a patriotic $1776 per ounce.
 Increasing gold prices often go in tandem with lower interest rates, but rates often rise as gold prices fall.
-Today's movement is bad for mortgage rates.
+Today's change is good for mortgage rates.

 CNNMoney’s Fear & Greed Index measures investor sentiment with a variety of metrics.
 When investors are confident, or “greedy,” mortgage rates tend to increase.
 And when investors become more “fearful,” interest rates fall.
-This morning's index dropped 1 point to a "greedy" 67.
+Today's index jumped by 8 points to a "greedy" 58.
 The scope and direction of this movement are bad for mortgage rates.

 Almost anything that impacts the world economy can cause mortgage interest rates to change.
 In most cases, news that indicates economic weakening is good for mortgage rates.
 Investors switch to safer investments like Treasuries or mortgage-backed securities (MBS) and are willing to accept lower returns in exchange for safety.